koto-lang/koto/docs/language/generators.md

 check! null
 ```

-Generator functions can be called with arguments like any other function,
-and their resulting generators have access to the `iterator` module.
+Generator functions can be called with arguments like any other function, and their resulting generators are iterators that have access to the `iterator` core library module.

 ```koto
 my_generator = |x|